On this page you can find out more about the voluntary Student Rep roles available, register your interest or recommend a friend!

 • Regularly report on important developments, challenges and achievements within the School

 • Engage with training and development opportunities that relate to the role of School President

 • Assist the School administrative lead with the gathering of nominations and election of class representatives and Vice-Presidents ensuring a democratic procedure is followed

 • Regularly communicate with School Vice-Presidents and relevant School staff in order to create a culture of feedback and information exchange through the student representation system

-• Take the lead on any issues that are raised to them through the student representation system in place in the School
+• Take the lead on any issues that are raised through the student representation system in the School

 • Facilitate communication between the student body and senior staff regarding any problems that cannot be solved promptly by class representatives or students themselves

-• Work with the School Associate Dean (Learning and Teaching) to obtain as comprehensive a knowledge of current School issues as is possible
+• Work with the School Associate Dean (Learning and Teaching) to obtain a comprehensive a knowledge of current School issues as is possible

-• Promote the elections for School President in the School (this must be done to the best of their ability and can be scrutinised by the DUSA VPR)
+• Promote the elections for School President in the School (this must be done impartially and can be scrutinised by the DUSA VPR)

 • Hold representative forums with their School Vice-Presidents to discuss any School-wide issues